 Navigation is the determination of the position and velocity of a moving vehicle.
 It is expected suborbital vehicles would continue to utilize the same radionavigation systems currently in use for conventional aircraft.
 There are several electronic aids currently available for navigation, including global navigation satellite system (GNSS), which are operated under the RNSS allocation (space-to-Earth).

-[5.2 Spectrum needs for sub-orbital vehicles
+5.2 Spectrum needs for sub-orbital vehicles

 The expectation is that suborbital vehicles will use the space and terrestrial radiocommunications similar to systems used by conventional aircraft for the purposes of air traffic management.